Agricultural fencing: History

-Historically throughout most of the world, domesticated livestock would roam freely and were fenced out of areas, such as gardens or fields of crops, where they were unwanted.
-Over time, especially where crop agriculture became dominant and population density of both humans and animals was significant, livestock owners were made to fence their animals in.
+Historically, throughout most of the world, domesticated livestock would roam freely and were fenced out of areas such as gardens or crop fields where they were unwanted.
+Over time, especially where crop agriculture became dominant, and the population density of both humans and animals was significant, livestock owners were required to fence their animals in.

 The earliest fences were made of available materials, usually stone or wood, and these materials are still used for some fences today.
-In areas where field stones are plentiful, fences have been built up over the years as the stones are removed from fields during tillage and planting of crops.
-The stones were placed on the field edge to get them out of the way.
-In time, the piles of stones grew high and wide.
+In areas where field stones are plentiful, fences have been built over the years as stones are removed from fields during tillage and crop planting.
+The stones were placed along the field edge, and over time the piles grew into walls.

 In other areas, fences were constructed of timber.
 Log fences or split-rail fences were simple fences constructed in newly cleared areas by stacking log rails.
 Earth could also be used as a fence; an example was what is now called the sunken fence, or "ha-ha," a type of wall built by digging a ditch with one steep side (which animals cannot scale) and one sloped side (where the animals roam).

 Fence laws

 The tradition of fencing out unwanted livestock prevails even today in some sparsely populated areas.
-For example, until the mid-20th century, most states in the American West were called "open range" ("fence out") states, in contrast to Eastern and Midwestern states which long had "fence in" laws where livestock must be confined by their owners.
-Though the open range was part of the western tradition, over time, open range was limited long before it was eliminated; first came an obligation to keep cattle from roaming onto state and federal highways, where collisions with fast-moving cars and trucks created a public safety hazard.
-In addition, voters could voluntarily choose to make certain heavily farmed areas a "herd district," where livestock needed to be fenced in, a process that also became popular in areas where development of hobby farms created conflicts between large and small landowners.
-Over time, court cases steadily limited the application of open range law until the present day, where it is the exception rather than the rule in many parts of the American West.
+For example, until the mid-20th century, most states in the American West were called "open range" ("fence out") states, in contrast to Eastern and Midwestern states, which long had "fence in" laws requiring owners to confine livestock.
+Though the open range was part of the western tradition, it was progressively limited.
+The first restriction was an obligation to keep cattle from roaming onto state and federal highways, where collisions with vehicles posed a public safety hazard.
+In addition, voters could voluntarily designate certain heavily farmed areas as "herd district," where livestock needed to be fenced in.
+This process also became popular in areas where the development of hobby farms created conflicts between large and small landowners.
+Over time, court cases steadily limited the application of open-range law to the point that, in many parts of the American West, it is the exception rather than the rule today.

-In the United Kingdom, the law is different for private land and common land.
-On private land it is the owner's responsibility to fence livestock in, but it is the responsibility of landowners bordering a common to fence the common's livestock out.
+In the United Kingdom, the law differs between private land and common land.
+On private land, it is the owner's responsibility to fence livestock in, but landowners bordering a common are responsible for fencing the common's livestock out.

-Additionally, railways in the UK are fenced to keep livestock and people out, since it is a requirement to do so, unlike many other countries.
-Either Network Rail or the landowner are responsible for maintaining the fences.
+Additionally, railways in the UK are fenced to keep livestock and people out, as required, unlike in many other countries.
+Either Network Rail or the landowner is responsible for maintaining the fences.